shivanichandra30/WaterFootPrint/README.md

 -- Personal Water Footprint Calculator – A simple tool that allows users to estimate their daily or monthly water consumption based on lifestyle choices.

 #Key Features:

 -- Interactive Product Listings:

-  Each product includes a "Water Footprint Score" represented by a small blue foot icon 🦶💧, indicating the liters of water used in production.
+  Each product includes a "Water Footprint Score" represented by a small blue foot icon, indicating the liters of water used in production.

   Users can compare traditional products with sustainable alternatives that have a lower water footprint.